-- Make sure the discharge seacock is in the open position. - Insert the macerator key, which is included in your owners manual packet, into the panel. - De-energize the vacuum pump by depressing the push button/switch.
-The button should be extended.

-- Depress the lever on the toilet to depleat the vacuum. - Turn the key clockwise and hold it there.
-The keyswitch is a momentary type, which means that it needs to be held during the discharge cycle.
-Turning the keyswitch clockwise will discharge the contents of the holding tank through the macerator pump, which processes it before evacuating it overboard. - When you are satisfied that the tank has been emptied, return the key to the upright position. - Energize the system by depressing the push button/switch.
+- De-energize the vacuum pump by depressing the push button/switch.
+The button should be extended. - Depress the lever on the toilet to depleat the vacuum. - Turn the key clockwise and hold it there. - When you are satisfied that the tank has been emptied, return the key to the upright position. - Energize the system by depressing the push button/switch.
 The button will remain depressed. - The system is now ready for normal operation.